dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 ## 3. Approving the transfer request

-Depending on the TLD, either the gaining registrar, the losing registrar, or both may send you an email to confirm the trasfer request.
-Verify the information in the request is correct (especially the name of the destination registrar), and confirm the request.
+Depending on the TLD, the gaining registrar, the losing registrar, or both may send you an email to confirm the transfer request.
+Verify that the information in the request is correct (especially the name of the gaining registrar), and confirm the request.

 After the transfer at the new registrar is initiated and the transfer code is provided, the transfer will be initiated at the Registry level.
 DNSimple has 5 days to release your domain(s) as per [ICANN Transfer policy](https://www.icann.org/resources/pages/policy-2012-03-07-en).
 The transfer will automatically be approved at the end of this 5-day period.